yakivmospan/android-snippets/articles/Best Practice: SharedPreferences.md

 ```
 ### Editor

+`SharedPreferences.Editor` is an Interface used for modifying values in a `SharedPreferences` object.
+All changes you make in an editor are batched, and not copied back to the original `SharedPreferences` until you call commit() or apply()

 ### Performance test

 - `SharedPreferences` in an Singleton object so you can easily get as many references as you want, it opens file only when you call `getSharedPreferences` first time, or create only one reference for it.